bilke/Craft-Docs/source/diving-in/fields/index.rst

 Fields
 ======

-In Craft, all of your site’s content is entered into **fields**.
-Fields are created globally, and attached as needed to your :doc:`sections <sections>`, :doc:`globals <globals>`, users, and assets.
+In Craft, all of your site’s content is entered into **Fields**.
+They are the building blocks of your website.

+Fields are created globally, and attached as needed to your :ref:`Sections <sections>`, :ref:`Globals <globals>`, :ref:`Users <users>`, and :ref:`Assets <assets>`.

-To manage your site’s fields, go to Settings → Fields.
-You’ll notice that they are organized into **groups**.
-In Craft, field groups are purely an organizational tool; they pose no actual restrictions on the fields within them.
+You manage your site’s Fields under ``Settings → Fields``.
+You’ll notice that they are organized into groups called **Field Groups**.
+In Craft, Field Groups are purely an organizational tool; they pose no actual restrictions on the fields within them.
 Fields can even be moved between groups as desired.

 Each field has a name, handle, optional instructions, a fieldtype, and possibly additional settings provided by the fieldtype. **Fieldtypes** define what kind of field it is.
 Craft comes with 14 fieldtypes built in: